gigalixir/gigalixir-cli/docs/source/main.rst

     # inspect /app folder
     # check /tmp/cache

+If everything works locally, you might be running a different version of elixir in production.
+See :ref:`configure versions`.

+Another possibility is that your app is running out of memory and can't start up properly.
+To fix this, try scaling up.
+See :ref:`scaling`.

 If the above commands still do not succeed and your app is open source, then please `contact us for help`_.
 If not open source, `contact us`_ anyway and we'll do our best to help you.